telyn/docker-vb6/README.md

-This repo provides the recipe for creating a docker image with VS6 installed under wine, so you can build vb6 projects in gitlab-ci or whatever.
+This repo provides the recipe for creating a docker image with Visual Studio 6 installed under wine, so you can build vb6 projects in gitlab-ci or whatever.
 I don't know, whatever purpose you might have for it.

 To use: